metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_input_v1alpha1_manifest.md

 Optional:

-- `pattern` (String) Specifies the regular expression for extracting metadata (namespace, podname) from log file path.
-Default value of the pattern regexp extracts information about namespace, podname, docker_id, container of the log (K8s specific).
+- `pattern` (String) Specifies the regular expression for extracting metadata (namespace, podname) from log file path.Default value of the pattern regexp extracts information about namespace, podname, docker_id, container of the log (K8s specific).
 - `rate_period` (Number) Time period in which the group line limit is applied. in_tail resets the counter after every rate_period interval.

 <a id="nestedatt--spec--inputs--tail--group--rule"></a>